pdnguyen1707/Dog-Breed-Classifier-DeepLearning/README.md

 ### Findings <a name="findings"></a>

+* The blog post discusses the walkthrough and outcome of each step in the project are in [here](https://medium.com/how-austin-airbnb-hosts-can-earn-extra-from-public/dog-breed-classifier-deep-learning-85282fc8639d)
 * The model achieved a test accuracy of 81.22%, which is above the 60% established accuracy threshold.
 * The model predicted the same two or three breeds when identifying an image as human.
 Therefore more variety is needed concerning the type of breeds the model predicts for humans.
 * Some of the breeds have similar colors and shapes but differ in size, as is the case between a Beagle and a Pointer or American Foxhound.
 Therefore the model needs to pick up subtle differences between similar breeds.